bcgov/platform-developer-docs/src/docs/automation-and-resiliency/prepare-to-load-test-application-on-openshift.md

 * Whether application relies on anything off cluster (for example, a backend database in ZoneB or an external API that is called out to)
 * Include any other relevant information you feel the Platform Services team should have

-Submitting a comprehensive test plan that includes this information as part of your request to run a load test increases your chance that your request is approved quickly.

 ### Schedule the load test
 The Platform Services team reviews your test to ensure it meets the requirements and also confirms that no other product team has a load test scheduled at the same time.